Mad Cow Disease Fast Facts

 Symptoms of vCJD involve psychiatric symptoms and behavioral changes, movement deficits, memory disturbances and cognitive impairments.

-BSE cases in North America 1993-July 2017: 25 cases confirmed, 20 in Canada, and five in the United States.
+BSE cases in North America 1993-August 2018: 26 cases confirmed, 20 in Canada, and six in the United States.
 One of the infected cows that died in the United States was born in Canada.
 One of the infected Canadian cows was imported from the United Kingdom.

-BSE cases in North America 1993-July 2017: 25 cases confirmed, 20 in Canada, and five in the United States.
+BSE cases in North America 1993-August 2018: 26 cases confirmed, 20 in Canada, and six in the United States.
 One of the infected cows that died in the United States was born in Canada.
 One of the infected Canadian cows was imported from the United Kingdom.

 Since 1996, 231 vCJD cases have been identified in 12 countries: